-Tell us about your journey so far, your challenges etc.
+Tell us about your journey so far, your challenges, etc.

 To my complete frustration, I found that I had no support from my local salons during this stage!
 I would always be met with the same reaction.

 Trust me, you will be able to feel when things are going well or not!
 If you feel you are getting frustrated at any point, find a protective style that fits your lifestyle and use that style to calm your frustration.

 What does your regimen look like?

-After conditioning, I follow with a leave in conditioner, oil, then butter or cream.
+After conditioning, I follow with a leave-in conditioner, oil, then butter or cream.
 I am never afraid to change my regimen.
 If my hair reacts in a negative way, I’ll just search for another way.

-What are your favourite hair products?
+What are your favorite hair products?

 Where can we find you online?

-Luv2luvLifestyle on YouTube & Instagram @Luv2luvlifestyle.
+Luv2luvLifestyle can be found on YouTube & Instagram @Luv2luvlifestyle.

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 Read full disclosure HERE.